buildingsareheavy/buildingsareheavy.com/src/pages/my-friend-jessyes-house/index.md

 ---
 title: My Friend Jessye’s House
-date: "2017-10-09"
+date: '2017-10-09'

-subtitle: "One of my favorite houses in Denver, lived in by one of my favorite people in Denver."
+subtitle: 'One of my favorite houses in Denver, lived in by one of my favorite people in Denver.'
 published: true
-featImage: "./cover.jpg"
+featImage: './cover.jpg'
 ---

 ![Front door of the house](./front-door.jpg)